fabiencrassat/CurriculumVitaeBundle/README.md

-#Nimbusletruand / Curriculumvitae Bundle
+#Fabien Crassat / Curriculumvitae Bundle

-Welcome to the Curriculumvitae bundle of nimbusletruand - an experimental CV display with [Symfony2][1] application that you can use to display your curriculum vitae.
+Welcome to the Curriculumvitae bundle - an experimental CV display with [Symfony2][1] application that you can use to display your curriculum vitae.

 [1]: http://symfony.com